qligier/blog/content/posts/2024-how-we-implemented-gazelle-api/index.md

 date: 2024-07-14
 draft: true
 tags: ['Development', 'Java', 'Matchbox', 'Interoperability']
-description: "The blog post describes how we implemented the EVS Client's new validation API in Matchbox, explaining the reason to do so, detailing the steps to implement the interface and technical decisions, and demonstrating the results."
+description: "Matchbox is used within the Gazelle ecosystem for validating FHIR-based content.
+In this blog post, you find out the advantages of the EVS Client's new validation API, the reasons for this integration in Matchbox and details about the steps and necessary decisions we made."
 ---

 The blog post describes the implementation of the new validation API for the Gazelle EVS Client in Matchbox.